nwyche9/Data-Science/README.md

 clustering.py:
-  a simple clustering model for text mining. checkout the comments for more information
+  a simple clustering model for text mining. check out the comments for more information

+Logistic_Regression_Project.py:
+  a logistic regression model trained off of advertising data check out the comments for more informtion